s1m0ness/PeakRMSCompressorWorkbench/README.md

 - **MacOS Default Output Path**:
   `/Users/Shared/`

-  In the output directory, the metrics files are saved under the `\PeakRMSCompressorWorkbench_testing_results` folder.
+  In the output directory, the metrics files are saved under the `/PeakRMSCompressorWorkbench_testing_results` folder.

 - **Compressed Files**:
   In `Config.h`, you can configure whether the compressed audio files should also be saved alongside the metrics.
 By default, this option is set to **false**.